“Family Purpose” Doctrine

 All five of these elements must be established before a car accident victim can hold a car owner liable for wrongful death or personal injuries under Georgia law.Contact an Experienced Georgia Automobile Accident Lawyer

-Ragland & Jones, LLP has handled auto accident lawsuits which included claims against the driver’s parents under Georgia’s Family Purpose Doctrine.
+Ragland Law Firm, LLC has handled auto accident lawsuits which included claims against the driver’s parents under Georgia’s Family Purpose Doctrine.
 Thus, we have experience with using this unique doctrine to hold parents and other owners of vehicles vicariously liable for injuries or deaths suffered by motorists in car accidents caused by the negligent driving of the owner’s children or other family members.
 Contact us if you want to ask questions about Georgia’s “Family Purpose Doctrine,” or if you need legal advice from a qualified Atlanta car accident attorney.